Abdollah Javadi Amoli

 Abdollah Javadi Amoli (عبدالله جوادی آملی; born 5 May 1933) is an Iranian Twelver Shi'a Marja.
-He is a conservative and political moderate politician, philosopher and one of the prominent Islamic scholars of the Islamic Republic of Iran.
-The official website for his scientific foundation, Isra, states that his ideas and views have been guidance to the Islamic Republic of Iran since the 1979 Islamic Revolution, and that "his strategic and enlightening guidance" has been "extremely constructive" during the past three decades.
+He is a conservative politician, philosopher and one of the prominent Islamic scholars of the Islamic Republic of Iran.

+The official website for his scientific foundation, Isra, states that his ideas and views have been guidance to the Islamic Republic of Iran since the 1979 Iranian Revolution, and that "his strategic and enlightening guidance" has been "extremely constructive" during the past three decades.
 He is known as one of the biggest critics of the banking system in Iran.

 Early life

-He was born in 1933 in Amol, northern Iran to a clerical family.
+He was born on 5 May 1933 in Amol, Mazandaran Province, then part of the Imperial State of Iran, to a clerical family.
 After finishing elementary school he joined Amol seminary in 1946 to seek religious studies.
 His father, Mirza Abul Hassan Vaez Javadi Amoli, was one of the scholars of Amol city.

 Scholarly career

 For five years, he studied the preliminary seminary courses as well as part of the intermediate courses under the supervision of his father Mirza Abul Hassan Vaez Javadi Amoli among other scholars.
 The foundations of his moral and spiritual development were also laid in Imam Hasan al-Askari mosque in Amol.

 In 1950 he emigrated to Tehran to attend classes of some of the great intellectual figures of the time such as Ayatollah Sheikh Muhammad Taqi Amoli, Allamah Allameh Abul Hasan Sharani and Muhammad Hussein Fazil Tuni where in addition to fiqh and principles, he endeavored in philosophy and mysticism.

-In 1955, he emigrated to Qom to attend the last levels of the most advanced scholarly disciplines under such scholars as Grand Ayatollah Hossein Borujerdi, Ayatollah Mostafa Mohaghegh Damad, Grand Ayatollah Mirza Hashem Amoli, Ayatollah Ruhollah Khomeini, Grand Ayatollah Taqi Bahjat Foumani and Allamah Muhammad Husayn Tabataba'i.
+In 1955, he emigrated to Qom to attend the last levels of the most advanced scholarly disciplines under such scholars as Grand Ayatollah Hossein Borujerdi, Grand Ayatollah Mirza Hashem Amoli, Ayatollah Ruhollah Khomeini, Grand Ayatollah Taqi Bahjat Foumani and Allamah Muhammad Husayn Tabataba'i.

 Among different Islamic disciplines, he has been specially dedicated to the exegesis of the Quran.
 His exegesis courses started in 1976 and has been ongoing to date.

+In July 2026, Javadi-Amoli led the funeral prayer for Ali Khamenei at Jamkaran Mosque in Qom during Khamenei's funeral ceremonies.
+The prayer was attended by mourners, religious scholars, government officials, military commanders, and other dignitaries.